Fuyuan, Heilongjiang: Demographics

+Economy

+Fuyuan hosts a sizable agricultural industry, with major crops grown in the city including rice, soybeans, cranberries, and maize.
+The predominant type of livestock in the Fuyuan is geese.
+Aquaculture is also a major part of the city's economy, with sturgeon from Fuyuan being used in caviar.

+Tourism, including eco-tourism is also a major component of the city's economy.
+The city has numerous eco-tourism sites located along the Amur River.

 Transportation

 There is a railway station in Fuyuan, the railway having reached the city center only in 2011.
 As of late 2013, schedule systems list one passenger train a day serving Fuyuan; it comes from Harbin via Jiamusi, covering 973 km in 17.5 hours.

 Fuyuan has port facilities on the Amur River as well.

 Fuyuan Dongji Airport opened in 2014.

 Sport

-Fuyuan is one of the cities in which China Bandy Federation explores the potential for bandy development.
+Fuyuan is one of the cities in which the China Bandy Federation is exploring the potential for bandy development.